Rapunzel at the Sadler’s Wells Theatre

 The production, although aimed at family audiences, with children in the cast, works on a level that will move adult viewers.
 A more complex character than your average fairytale sorceress, the witch floats menacingly across the stage, but also shows maternal tenderness.
 Her desire to have a child is paralleled by that of Rapunzel’s mother to have her child returned to her, and juxtaposed with the guilt experienced by the parents.
 Thus this exploration of universal innermost desires is intensified through the magical lens of the fairytale.
 An exploration of love, loss and longing, more theatre dance than a straightforward ballet, balletLORENT’s production is a stunning reimagining of the Brothers Grimm classic, whose only fault is that is that it finishes too soon.

-Rapunzel is on at the Sadler’s Wells Theatre until 30th March 2013, for further information or to book visit here.
+Rapunzel is at the Sadler’s Wells Theatre until 30th March 2013.
+For further information or to book visit the theatre’s website here.